h2oai/sparkling-water/doc/src/site/sphinx/tutorials/hive_support.rst

 ^^^^^^^^^^^^^^^^^^^^^^
 The initial delegation token can be generated with the following steps.

-Authenticated your user against Kerberos.
+Authenticate your user against Kerberos.

 .. code:: bash